ahlstromcj/seq66/README.md

 with Qt Creator.
 Provides a comprehensive PDF user-manual.

 For version 0.99.0, a raft of updates and fixes were made as we work through some of the items in the TODO file.
+This version series will add no new major features, but will follow up on the remaining issues and any new issues that come up.
+New features will be pushed off to Seq66v2; see the bottom of the TODO file.

 Support sites (still in progress):